-42 HOURS, 2.0 GPA
+45 hours, 2.0 gpa

 This degree requires a minimum of 122 hours.
-For additional hours required see page 110.
+For additional hours required see page 113.

-English majors may concentrate on either of two programs:

-literature or writing.
-Both programs encourage students to explore many facets of human nature and culture through the study of literature and to develop understanding and skillful use of language.
-Both concentrations help students acquire the knowledge, analytical skills, and writing abilities needed by such professionals as writers, editors, teachers, business managers, and lawyers.
-Students will choose one concentration for their major in English but may not combine both concentrations to create a double-major.
-The purpose of a double-major is to broaden student education in an additional field of interest.
+English majors may concentration on one of three programs: literature, writing, or education.
+All three programs encourage students to explore many facets of human nature and culture through the study of literature and develop understanding and skillful use of language.
+All three concentrations help students acquire the knowledge, analytical skills, and writing abilities needed by such professionals as writers, editors, teachers, business managers, and lawyers.
+Students will choose one concentration for their major in English but may not combine two concentrations to create a double-major.
+It Is expected that in most cases the Education concentration will be pursued in conjunction with a major in Secondary Education.

-Literature Concentration Core Courses
+Literature Concentration Requirements

-EN 201 Introduction to Literature 3 cr
+EN 201 Introduction to Literature 3 cr.

 EN 205 Introduction to English Studies 3 cr.

 EN 231 Introduction to Language 3 cr.

+EN 307 Professional Writing in English Studies 3 cr.

 EN 315 Earlier English Literature 3 cr.

 EN 316 Later English Literature

-EN 317 Earlier American Literature 3 cr
+EN 317 Earlier American Literature 3 cr.

 EN 318 Later American Literature 3 cr.

 EN 323 Literary Modernism 3 cr.

 EN 351 Foundations of Literature 3 cr.

-EN 380 Literary Theory and Criticism 3 cr
+EN 380 Literary Theory and Criticism 3 cr.

-EN 440 Shakespeare 3 cr
+EN 440 Shakespeare 3 cr.

-EN 490 Capstone Seminar 3 cr
+EN 490 Capstone Seminar

--

-Two a addition al courses in English (3 cr. each) 6 cr
+Two additional courses in English (3 cr. each)

-to be chosen from courses in the English Department

-TOTAL 42 cr
+101AL4) CI.